geospace-code/nc4fortran/README.md

 * MSYS2

 Build this NetCDF OO Fortran interface with Meson or CMake.
-The library `libnetcdf_interface.a` is built, link it into your program as usual.
+The library `libnc4fortran.a` is built, link it into your program as usual.

 ### Meson

+To build nc4fortran as a standalone project

 ```sh
 meson build